Refine your search

 Digistartti for new students

-The link to Digistartti 2024-2025 (opens in a new window).
+The link to Digistartti in English 2025-2026 (opens in a new window).

 Digistartti offers you an introduction to the digital study environments used at the University of Eastern Finland.
 We recommend that you complete the Digistartti assignments at the very beginning of your studies, preferably within two weeks after starting your studies.

-You can access the materials in Digistartti without a UEF user account, but please note that you can complete the assignments only when you log in with your UEF account.
+Please note that you can complete the assignments only when you log in with your UEF account.

 In order for your UEF user account to work, all the below conditions have to be met:

-• register as a present student at UEF
+• register as a present student at UEF.

-• activate your UEF user account.
-The activation is possible as soon as you have received the activation email (how to activate your UEF user account, new tab)
+• Activate your UEF user account.
+The activation is possible as soon as you have received the activation email (how to activate your UEF user account, new tab).

-Your UEF user account will work in about approximately one hour after activation and your email approximately 4 hours after activation.
-Digistartti opens on the 1st of August.
+Your UEF user account will work in approximately 4 hours after activation.

 Digistartti is a compulsory part of the course Orientation for International Students, 1 ECTS.